jaamison/umrn/README.md

 engine available on the generating system.
 Similar to UUIDs, UMRNs follow strict formatting conventions and encode structured metadata within the content of the identifier itself.
-Unlike UUIDs however, there is no notion of versioning in the UMRN spec.
+Unlike UUIDs however, UMRNs have no notion of versioning.
-The UMRN specification was not designed to be extensible, and thus all UMRNs are expected to adhere to the exact standard with no ability for an UMRN to include metadata that explicitly declares support for certain features or capabilities.
+The UMRN specification was not designed to be extensible, and thus all UMRNs are expected to adhere to the exact standard with no ability for an UMRN to include metadata that explicitly declares support for additional features or capabilities beyond what is defined in the specification.

 #### Structure